ClimateMind/climatemind-ontology-visualization/README.md

 ### Setup without Docker

 1. Follow the instructions at ClimateMind/climatemind-ontology-processing.git and download their requirements.txt and install it as a pip module.

+  The requirements.txt file for this project doesn't include climatemind-ontology-processing.
+To run this project without Docker, you need to have installed the ontology-processing pip package on your machine.

 2. Clone the repository
 ```